Betting company Bwin asks GVC for its best takeover offer

 GVC had said on Monday that it expected to resubmit a proposal to the Bwin board in the near future and on the same terms made on Aug.
 7.

 Bwin said that its board’s unanimous recommendation of 888’s offer was unchanged by this announcement.
-In July Bwin said 888’s offer carried fewer risks than GVC‘s, which was made in conjunction with Amaya Inc AYA.TO.
+In July Bwin said 888’s offer carried fewer risks than GVC‘s, which was made in conjunction with Amaya Inc.

 GVC has since dropped Amaya and now has backing from U.S. private equity firm Cerberus Capital Management.